deiss/digitscanner/README.md

 Then to improve the correctness and reach the 99.x% of correct guesses over the training set, it is possible to artificially increase the training set by copying/rotating/scaling the existing ones.

 To correctly classify a few more images, the key is to implement a convolutional neural network.

 ***

+### LICENSE

+DigitScanner - Copyright (C) 2016 -  Olivier Deiss

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received [a copy of the GNU General Public License](COPYING) along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+***